nakanoasaservice/injecfn/README.md

 ### 3. Inject Dependencies to Get Your Function

-Now you can "construct" your function by providing the required dependencies.
+Now you can "construct" your function by calling the constructor.
+The type system will ensure you provide all the `required` dependencies.

 ```typescript
 // Provide the required `greeter` dependency. `logger` will use the default.